zalun/school-plan-app/Tutorial_scrapbook_part1.md

 ##Getting sample HTML

-Now you should find some sample HTML to use in the project — copy your own children's online school plans for this purpose, or [use our sample](#) (CHRIS - LINK CURRENTLY BLANK - ADD A SAMPLE) if you don't have any but want to follow along anyway.
+Now you should find some sample HTML to use in the project — copy your own children's online school plans for this purpose, or [use our sample]](#) if you don't have any but want to follow along anyway.
 Save your markup in a safe place for now.

 ## Stage 1: Setting up the basic HTML project
 In this part of the tutorial we will set up the basic project, and display the school plans in plain HTML.
 See the [stage 1 code on Github](https://github.com/zalun/school-plan-app/tree/master/stage1) if you want to see what the code should look like at the end of this section.